-Join us March 14, 8:00 p.m. at Penco.
+New!!!
+Join us Feb.
+12, 6:30 p.m. at Penco.
 We are working with the Flathead Snowmobile Association for the first in a series of motorized specific backcountry safety seminars.
 Details here.

 Check out an interesting new research project that you can participate in about winter backcountry riding/snowmobiling and decision making from the Snow and Avalanche Lab at MSU.
 Details here.

 Observations are extremely valuable to us.
 If you’ve been out in the backcountry, please drop us a line with your observations at firstname.lastname@example.org or call 406.261.9873.
 Thanks!